MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/microsoft-help-viewer-sdk.md

  When all modifications are done, create a zip file containing the desired branding elements and change the extension to .mshc.

  To associate the custom branding package, create the MSHA which contains the reference to the branding mshc file along with the content mshc (containing the topics).
-See below “MSHA” for how to create a basic MSHA.
+See below "MSHA" for how to create a basic MSHA.

  The Branding.xml file contains a list elements used for consistently rendering specific items in a topic when the topic contains \<meta name="Microsoft.Help.SelfBranded" content="false"/>.
 The Visual Studio list of elements in the Branding.xml file is listed below.
 Note that this list is intended to be used as a template for ISO Shell adopters, where they modify these elements (for example logo, feedback, and Copyright) to meet their own product branding needs.

- Note: variables noted by “{n}” have code dependencies – removing or changing these values will cause errors and possibly application crash.Localization identifiers (example _locID="codesnippet.n") are included in the Visual Studio Branding Package.
+ Note: variables noted by "{n}" have code dependencies – removing or changing these values will cause errors and possibly application crash.Localization identifiers (example _locID="codesnippet.n") are included in the Visual Studio Branding Package.

  **Branding.xml**